 - San Francisco Bay Area

 If you’re a New Jersey employer, you can’t ignore the new pre-tax transportation benefits law.
-To make things less confusing, check out some common questions and answers below about the new regulation.
+To make things less confusing, check out some common questions and answers below about the regulation.

-Who is subject to the new law?
+Who is subject to the law?

 New Jersey employers with at least 20 employees must offer a pre-tax transportation fringe benefit option to employees.

 Employers with fewer than 20 employees (including union employees) are not required to offer benefits at this time.